scostello-hubQA/ToDoList/README.md

 ## Getting Started

 The below instructions will get you a version of the project up and running in a local environment for developing and testing purposes.
+1. clone and fork
+2. open in IDE as maven/spring prj
+3. run the local server from the bootdashboard
+4. load up postman use the URLS to test the functionality is working
+5. you can also head to localhost:8080/h2-console to checkout the database
+6. removing the h2-console from the url will take you to the index.html for the to do list